 If you have, or are at high risk for, heart disease or stroke, you need to know the warning signs.
 It could save your life.

-Use this condition center to learn more about stroke, create a list of questions to ask your health care provider, and much more.
+Use this condition center to learn more about stroke, create a list of questions to ask your health care team, and more.